 - Multiple Injuries: A careful review of jury awards and case settlements across Illinois and the country reveals that whenever plaintiffs claim and successfully prove that multiple injuries arose from the car accident in question, their recovery tends to increase at a multiple proportionate to how many injuries there were.
 Why?
 The reason for this might be that juries do not know how to sufficiently distinguish between the severity and cost of each injury so they award equal merit to each.

-- The Blackbox: This term is normally used to describe the phenomenon around which juries decide and award verdicts.
-They are supposed to listen to the merits of cases and follow jury instructions when analyzing cases but often times they rule based on prejudice, emotional, and dramatics.
-From this, and after analyzing car accident case jury awards and settlements, it is not uncommon to see higher-than-average verdicts when the injury is severe, the effects will be felt for a long time, or the person actually dies-even when the plaintiff might have been partially at fault.
+- The Blackbox: This term is normally used to describe the phenomenon where juries decide and award verdicts.
+They are supposed to listen to the merits of cases and follow jury instructions when analyzing cases but often times they rule based on prejudice, emotions, and dramatics.
+From this, and after analyzing car accident case jury awards and settlements, it is not uncommon to see higher-than-average verdicts when the injury is severe, the effects will be felt for a long time, or the person actually dies, even when the plaintiff might have been partially at fault for their own death.
 The gravity of sympathy seems to pull the men and women of the jury towards compensating victims.
 One related issue to this discussion is that juries are supposed to apportion 100% of the fault between the plaintiff and defendants.
 Then, the former’s recovery is lowed by his or her percentage of responsibility for the crash.
 However, there are no real clear guidelines as to how juries are supposed to arrive at these figures, important as they are.
-Also, they do tend to compromise.
+Also, juries do tend to compromise.
 That is, in times where the plaintiff was seriously injured but also at fault, they might give a high award but split fault thereby significantly lowering the plaintiff’s recovery but also leaving a sizeable amount on the table.
 The lack of formal rules around this process and the jury’s tendency to follow passion suggests that plaintiffs’ attorneys should make a compelling argument that their client was harmless and the wrongdoer was completely at fault.

-- Timeframe: One very practical consideration regarding plaintiffs’ recovery in car accident litigation is timeframe.
+- Timeframe: One very practical consideration regarding plaintiffs’ recovery in car accident litigation is the timeframe.
 Put simply, it might take awhile.
-The average case length ran between 3-5 years from the time of the original incident.
-Of course, plaintiffs have 2 years in Illinois to file an action, per the Statute of Limitations.
+The average case length ran between 3 to 5 years from the time of the original incident.
+Of course, plaintiffs have two years in Illinois to file an action, per the Statute of Limitations.
 However, keep in mind that these cases are complex.
 Proving fault, illustrating medical injuries, calculating damages, and rebutting contributory negligence all take a long time.
 Therefore, you should account for this when considering when to initiate a lawsuit.